bchociej/thus/README.md

 app.listen(8080);
 ```

-Maybe stupid, but I like writing code this way.
+Might seem stupid, but I like writing code this way.